htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Target:** All enemies

-**Effect:** Until the end of the encounter or you are dying, when a target uses an ability with the Magic keyword, they take `(SURGE)(SURGE)` holy damage.
+**Effect:** Until the end of the encounter or you are dying, when a target uses an ability with the Magic keyword, they take `⚡⚡` holy damage.
 If a target is judged by you, they take an additional 2d6 holy damage.

 #### EDICT OF PURIFYING PACIFISM (7 JUDGMENT)